BIGJRA/BIGJRA.github.io/rejuv.md

 ## Sheridan Village

 Listen to a cutscene with Aelita and the Elder.
-At the moment it costs money to heal here, so we’re gonna start by heading all the way north into Sheridan Arena.
-Then knock on Keta’s door at the very top, then enter the inn back in the village.
+At the moment it costs money to heal here, so we're gonna start by heading all the way north into Sheridan Arena.
+Then knock on Keta's door at the very top, then enter the inn back in the village.
 Head upstairs.

 Relationship Point Choices: